Brian Nolan CID – UNESCO

 His students have won numerous Medals, Awards, Scholarships and Apprenticeships at these and many other Competitions including 2 City of Sydney Scholarship winners and 2 SODA winners.

 To date Brian has had 40 students accepted into the Australian Ballet School, which is one of the largest from a Private Teacher in Australia.

 In 2001 Brian had his first student accepted directly into the Australian Ballet Company.

-At present Brian, has had several former students accepted into the Australian Ballet Company including student of 11 years Australian Ballet Principal Dancer Adam Bull as well Senior Artist and the 2017 Telstra Performer of the year - Valerie Tereschenko as well as Soloist Laura Tong and Rani Luther and other Artists of the Australian Ballet Company.
+At present Brian, has had several former students accepted into the Australian Ballet Company including student of 11 years Australian Ballet Principal Dancer Adam Bull as well as Senior Artist and the 2017 Telstra Performer of the year - Valerie Tereschenko plus Soloist Laura Tong and Rani Luther and other Artists of the Australian Ballet Company.